anitianinc/anitian-fedflex-fedramp-20x/README.md

 </p>

 Anitian is excited to participate in the FedRAMP 20x pilot.
-We applaud the iterative, transparent, and collaborative approach of the PMO and look forward to working together to deliver innovative solutions for the US government.
+We applaud the iterative, transparent, and collaborative approach of the PMO and look forward to working together to deliver innovative solutions for the U.S. government.

 This is a pre-audit submission as we continue to engage with A-LIGN, our 3PAO partner, to ensure we deliver a model that is repeatable for all CSPs seeking FedRAMP low authorization.